vns1311/ansible_primer/Readme.md

 -Run Command on each server
 ansible -m command -a 'echo Hi' all

-Step 6: Setup loadbalancer using yaml file
+Step 6: Setup loadbalancer, control, webservers using yaml file
 Command: ansible-playbook <YAML File>
 This has to be run in the folder where the ansible config file is present